mastodon/mastodon/CONTRIBUTING.md

 ## Bug reports

-Bug reports and feature suggestions must use descriptive and concise titles and be submitted to [GitHub Issues](https://github.com/mastodon/mastodon/issues).
-Please use the search function to make sure that you are not submitting duplicates, and that a similar report or request has not already been resolved or rejected.
+Bug reports and feature suggestions must use descriptive and concise titles and be submitted to [GitHub Issues].
+Please use the search function to make sure that you are not submitting duplicate bug reports or feature requests.

 ## Translations